SEKOIA-IO/documentation/docs/changelog/new-intelligence-souce-hatching-triage.md

-title: New intelligence source: Hatching Triage
+title: New Intelligence Source: Hatching Triage
 hide: navigation

 **July 2, 2021**
-# New intelligence source: Hatching Triage
+# New Intelligence Source: Hatching Triage

 Our CTI database includes a new source of technical intelligence with the integration of the European sandbox Hatching Triage.
 This new source will reinforce our coverage of the most active malware of the moment such as Cobalt Strike, Agent tesla, LokiBot or IcedID.